wmglab-duke/3D_nerve_pipeline/docs/source/JSON/JSON_parameters/sim.md

     value for `“loc_min”`.
 Be certain not to record from the end section (i.e., 1) if it is passive.
 A value 0 corresponds to z=0, and a value of 1 corresponds to z=length of proximal domain.
 Required if this JSON object (which is optional) is included.

-  - `“threshold”`: The value (Double, units: mV) is the threshold value for V<sub>m</sub> to pass for an action potential to be detected.
-Required if this JSON object (which is optional) is included.

 - `“runtimes”`: The value (Boolean), if true, tells the program to save the NEURON runtime for either the finite amplitude or bisection search for